WhiskeyTangoFoxtro/Emp-Perf-Analysis/README.md

 1. Clone the repository.
 2. Open the notebook in Jupyter.
 3. Run all cells to view results and visuals.
+4. Or you can open the .ipynb file through google collab, every step and instruction is already mentioned in the notebook.

 ## 📬 Connect with Me